Y4cobwastaken/Falling-tomorrow/planning/world-building/lore.md

 ## The Veil of Not

-Surrounding the known world is the enigmatic *Veil of Not*, a boundary that separates the world from the infinite beyond—the realm of pure mathematical forces, divergence, and infinite paradoxes.
+Surrounding the known Universe is the enigmatic *Veil of Not*, a boundary that separates the Ossus from the infinite beyond—the realm of pure mathematical forces, divergence, and infinite paradoxes.

 Few understand what lies beyond the Veil.
 It is a place of chaos and possibility, where the usual laws break down and where the secrets of creation itself may be hidden.